Allergic rhinitis: Introduction

 causes, and treatments of Allergic rhinitis is available below.

 Allergic rhinitis: Symptoms

 Symptoms of allergic rhinitis can vary greatly in intensity, frequency, and duration among individuals.
 Symptoms can be minimal and include mild itching and watering of the nose and eyes that goes away quickly after the allergen is no longer present.

 Itching may be more moderate and include other areas, such as the mouth, skin and throat.
-Sneezing also frequently occurs ...more symptoms »
+Sneezing also frequently occurs and swelling ...more symptoms »

 Allergic rhinitis: Treatments